1 Purpose of Funding

 - How and when must I end the project?

 - Funded projects must be concluded within the time frame specified in the funding contract.
 An extension of the project time frame must be requested in writing before the end of the valid time frame, and can only granted within the funding year.
-Within three months of the end of the project time frame, a project accounting must be sent to Musicboard Berlin for review.
-The so-called proof of use (›Verwendungsnachweis‹) can be written in German or English and in addition to a numerical report and a list of all invoices must include a written report, the original receipts and account statements during the project time frame.
-For an accurate comparison of your binding financial plan with actual costs (»target-actual comparison«) simply use the most recent template provided for this purpose.
+Within three months of the end of the project time frame, a project accounting must be sent to Musicboard Berlin for review by post.
+The so-called proof of use (›Verwendungsnachweis‹) can be written in German or English and must include a cover sheet and written report, a numerical report, a list of all invoices, the original receipts and account statements during the project time frame.
+Please use only the provided templates for the written and numerical reports as well as the list of all invoices, and make sure to include the original signature on the cover sheet.
 All information needed for the preparation of a final accounting is found in our Guidelines for Final Accounting (›Leitfaden für Verwendungsnachweise‹).
 If by the end of the project time frame, none or not all of the granted funds are needed, the balance must be paid back.
 If there are deviations from the financial plan or grant purpose, missing attachments or a lack of clarity, Musicboard will contact the grant recipient, who is required to retain all relevant documents for a period of five years.
 In the worst case certain budget items may not be accepted as eligible for funding which may lead to a (partial) return of granted funds.

 6 Forms and Templates